Energy and Sleep Optimization · · 18 min read

 • Cold intolerance, which can make it hard to find comfort at night

-• that disrupts restful sleep
+• symptoms that disrupt restful sleep

-• , such as
+• sleep disorders, such as

 Each slice of the pie represents a symptom experienced by individuals with hypothyroid insomnia.
 The larger the slice, the more common that symptom is among those affected.
 This helps to visualize the various challenges faced by individuals dealing with this condition.